jafber/blog/content/posts/homepage/index.md

     imagePosition: 0%
 ---

+Edit March 2025: I've fully switched to my blog here and stopped maintaining this homepage.
+However, I'm keeping it up to showcase some frontend skills.

-[jan-berndt.de](https://jan-berndt.de/en) is my new and improved homepage, and I'm pretty proud of how it turned out.
+[homepage.jan-berndt.de](https://homepage.jan-berndt.de/en) is my new and improved homepage, and I'm pretty proud of how it turned out.

 ## The Code